cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-discourse-on-vagrant.md

     Path Whitelist   : /.*
     Post to Category :

-Our front-end app in which we want to embed discourse is a react.js application created with [`create-react-app`](https://create-react-app.dev/).
-Normally under development mode the local web-server serves the page at port 3000.
-With our current configuration you can access this local development server via http://joto.test:3000.
-I tried quite a bit around to see if I can include the port either into the `Allowed Hosts` part of the embedding configuration or into the `Path Whitelist` part, but I was not able to get either working.
-Therefore to enable testing of the embedding you have to serve your app on port 80.
+Our front-end app in which we want to embed discourse is a react.js application created with [`create-react-app`](https://create-react-app.dev/)
+(CRA).
+Normally, under development mode, the local web-server of a CRA project serves the site on port 3000.
+With our current configuration you should be able to access this local development server via http://joto.test:3000.
+I tried quite a bit around to see if I can include the port either into the
+`Allowed Hosts` part of the embedding configuration or into the `Path Whitelist` part, but I was not able to get either working.
+Therefore, to enable testing of the embedding, you have to serve your app on port 80.
 I do that via [`socat`](https://medium.com/@copyconstruct/socat-29453e9fc8a6) on the outermost machine.
 You have to have sudo rights in order to do that:

     sudo socat tcp-listen:80,reuseaddr,fork tcp:localhost:3000